modelica/ModelicaSpecification/Tutorial.md

 information, it is precisely defined how Modelica classes have to be stored.
-Therefore, when a referenced class, such as `Modelica.Mechanics.Rotational.Components.Inertia`, is not yet available in the "workspace" of the simulation environment, the tool can locate this class in the file system and can load it automatically, this is described in https://specification.modelica.org/master/packages.html#file-system-mapping-of-package-class
+Therefore, when a referenced class, such as `Modelica.Mechanics.Rotational.Components.Inertia`, is not yet available in the "workspace" of the simulation environment, the tool can locate this class in the file system and can load it automatically, this is described in [specification of file system mapping](https://specification.modelica.org/master/packages.html#file-system-mapping-of-package-class)

-The top-level classes, such as "Modelica", are located in all directories defined in the MODELICAPATH, see https://specification.modelica.org/master/packages.html#the-modelica-library-path-modelicapath
+The top-level classes, such as "Modelica", are located in all directories defined in the MODELICAPATH, see [specification of MODELICAPATH](https://specification.modelica.org/master/packages.html#the-modelica-library-path-modelicapath)

 ### Units and Quantities